Welcome

 is available for use by Community Groups, Schools and Voluntary Bodies

-the first floor has been installed).
+the first floor.
 Facilities include Meeting rooms,

 a Museum and Library, and a Function room with full catering